Sexual reproduction

 Further thoughts on fertilisation

 In many species, male and female gametes differ widely in shape and structure (as discussed above).
-Furthermore, they differ in their sizes, and, generally, females produce fewer gametes than males.
+Furthermore, they differ in size, and females produce fewer gametes than males.
 The differences between male and female gametes are referred to as anisogamy.
 Scientists think anisogamy evolved because males and females faced different selective pressures to increase their reproductive success.
 Males seek to maximise their number of offspring by producing small gametes in large quantities.
 However, females produce fewer, larger gametes.
-This is because the egg carries all the nutrients and developmental factors that the embryo needs during the early stages of life.
+This is because the egg carries all the nutrients and developmental factors the embryo needs during the early stages of life.
 Both strategies are directed at increasing the chances of survival of the progeny.

 Because of genetic changes that occur during meiosis, not all sperm cells from a male organism are genetically identical.
 Since only one of many millions of sperm cells will fertilise an egg cell and pass on its genetic legacy to the progeny, scientists believe that sperm cells compete with each other.
 This is referred to as sperm competition.
 Sperm competition may have evolved due to non-monogamous mating (where a female may be impregnated by multiple males - polygyny and polygynandry).
 Sperm competition is a form of sexual selection, a potent driver of evolutionary change in species.